mizterp/PHP-Web-Article-Extractor/README.md

 ## Running the Tests (Optional)

-To run the unit tests, you'll need to install [PHPUnit](https://phpunit.de/), once installed, just launch the following command inside this libraries 'build' directory:
+To run the unit tests, you'll need to install [PHPUnit](https://phpunit.de/), once installed, just launch the following command inside this libraries' 'build' directory:

 ```
 phpunit